EdChSk/PyChat/README.md

 ## Features:

 Below is a list of the program's features and what version the program is.
-*A '-' represents allready in the projects and a '+' indecates an addition to the project.*
+*'-' represents already in the projects and '+' indicates an addition to the project.*
 ### Version 0.1
   - Commands
     - /help -- Displays commands and syntax